 The new opioid research showed a small dose of CBD helped curb cravings even a week later.
 Wander’s CBD oil is perfect for adding CBD to your diet with an easy-to-dose dropper.

 Many patients take opioids for conditions like rheumatoid arthritis.
 A topical CBD salve like Receptra can offer targeted relief to sore muscles and painful joints to reduce the need for opioids.

 CBD isn’t the only cannabinoid with pain-relieving capabilities.
-In fact, a combination of THC and CBD can provide even more effective pain relief through the entourage effect.
+A combination of THC and CBD can provide even more effective pain relief through the entourage effect.

-Cancer patients have often prescribed opioids for pain.
-CBD Alive’s THC formula, available in a delayed release capsule, is one alternative recommended by oncologists.
+Cancer patients have often been prescribed opioids for pain.
+CBD Alive’s THC formula, available in a delayed-release capsule, is one alternative recommended by oncologists.
 Capsules make it easy to dose.

 Papa & Barkley’s formulations use MCT oil, which increases bioavailability.
 Better yet, it uses THCa, so you get all the healing THC without the psychoactive qualities.
 Mixed with an equal ratio of THC to CBD, this is a potent cravings buster.

 If you or a loved one are having concerns about opioid use, then talk to a doctor.
 CBD and other cannabis products can be a much safer alternative for your consideration.
 You do have a choice.